-Fish are most often a low-maintenance pet, but they are also a living organism that still need to be cared for.
+Fish are most often low-maintenance pets, but they are also living organisms that still need to be cared for.
 A clean tank, top-notch water quality, compatible tank mates, and of course, a consistent, well-chosen diet are all required to help keep your fish healthy and happy.

 Any fish keeper can agree that staying on top of a quality fish feeding schedule can be a little too much sometimes.
 For example, when I took my vacation, I considered giving the responsibility of feeding my fish to someone else, like a neighbor or family member.
 I couldn’t help but worry if they would forget to feed my fish or if they would feed them too much.